 Beijing has been promoting its “vaccine diplomacy” since last year, aiming to expand its diplomatic influences by providing easily accessible made-in-China vaccines.
 However, the efficacy of Chinese variants of the COVID-19 vaccine has now been widely questioned, especially against new mutations of the virus.
-Some countries who have high vaccination rates but are using Chinese vaccines are still experiencing serious outbreaks, showing the country’s offerings are not as good as China’s official propaganda.
+Some countries that have high vaccination rates but are using Chinese vaccines are still experiencing serious outbreaks, showing the country’s offerings are not as good as China’s official propaganda.

 The New York Times reported on June 22 that countries using the Chinese Communist Party’s (CCP) vaccines were not getting rid of the virus, but instead were struggling with a surge in positive cases.

-The report cited data from the data tracking project Our World in Data, which showed that Seychelles, Chile, Bahrain and Mongolia, where 50 to 68 percent of the population has been fully vaccinated in addition to a coverage rate higher than that of the United States, are among the top 10 countries with the most severe outbreaks of COVID-19.
+The report cited data from the data tracking project Our World in Data, which showed that Seychelles, Chile, Bahrain, and Mongolia, where 50 to 68 percent of the population has been fully vaccinated in addition to a coverage rate higher than that of the United States, are among the top 10 countries with the most severe outbreaks of COVID-19.
 These four countries are all using vaccines made in China that come from either Sinopharm or Sinovac Biotech.

-The University of Oxford’s previous statistics also show that as of June 9, of the 10 countries with the highest number of confirmed cases per million people on a single day, nine countries have received a large number or part of the vaccine produced in China.
+The University of Oxford’s previous statistics also shows that as of June 9, of the 10 countries with the highest number of confirmed cases per million people on a single day, nine countries have received a large number or part of the vaccine produced in China.
 In Seychelles, which has the highest infection rate, nearly 60 percent of the injections administered are Sinopharm; in Uruguay, 80 percent of the vaccines are Sinovac Biotech.

 Mongolia has received millions of doses of Sinopharm vaccines through the CCP’s vaccine diplomacy initiatives.
 Now, despite 52 percent of the Mongolian population having been fully inoculated, on June 20, Mongolia saw 2,400 new cases of infection, four times the number of cases a month ago.